Q&A Advice & Support

 A vegan diet is not about weight loss

-One area where vegans disagree is on whether vegans are morally obligated to meet certain physical standards or not.
+Vegans disagree about whether veganism creates a moral obligation to meet certain physical standards or not.
 Some argue that being an overweight vegan undermines the argument that a vegan diet helps with weight.
 Research says vegans are the one group in the US who are not overweight (source).
 Also, many people have adopted a vegan diet for health or weight loss reasons, and only then started caring about the ethical ones.

 We don’t know, however, how many non-vegans have dropped a vegan diet or never tried it because of vegan advocates’ focus on potential weight loss benefits.
 People without weight loss goals might better respond to a message focused on animals and the environment.
 People with weight loss goals who tried a vegan diet but didn’t lose weight will question advocates’ overstated claims that a vegan diet guarantees weight loss.
 In turn, they might doubt vegan advocates’ credibility on other topics, like the suffering inherent in farming animals for food.